Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

 - Zk computation costs.
 - Storage size (which should be a function of the depth of the Jellyfish Merkle tree or NOMT)
-- Throughput and network congestion - this dimension should track the **long-term network congestion** and should not be strongly affected by local congestion spikes.
+- Throughput and DA layer congestion - this dimension should track the **long-term network congestion** (at the DA level) and should not be strongly affected by local congestion spikes.

 We have chosen to follow the
 [multi-dimensional EIP-1559](https://ethresear.ch/t/multidimensional-eip-1559/11651)